slv87645/flask-starter-app/README.md

 ![edit POST](doc_img_step7/image15.png)

 Look familiar?
 It’s a near carbon copy of how we kicked off our /people POST for our insert functionality.
 Grab the Edit_Person form (name of the inputs form in our edit_people html template), grab each of our attributes from their respective forms.
 Now you might be wondering, well there’s no ‘id’ form is there?
 The user never inputs an ‘id’!
 Well, we passed the id to our route, then in our HTML template, we created a hidden form that holds that ‘id’ value for the express purpose of utilizing it in our ‘POST’ method.

 You might also be wondering, why do we have to store that id in the first place, I thought we passed it to the route?
 We did, but that id is lost when our ‘GET’ method fires up and renders the template, so to circumvent that, we passed that id to the template via our earlier SELECT query, through our ‘data’ object, and then stored it in a form (named “personID”) that is marked as ‘hidden’ so it doesn’t appear on the user’s end.
-All of that to grab it here :)!
+Passed to route --> sent through GET render_template --> stored in a hidden HTML form in edit_people.j2 --> accessed in 'POST' by grabbing it from that 'personID' form --> utilized in delete query.

 Now, exactly like with our INSERT form, we need to account for the potential of null homeworld and/or age inputs: